48561 Renewable Energy Systems Studio A6cp; On campus, weekly.

 knowledge and skills of design, numerical and circuitry simulation, and construction; testing of electronic circuits

-The objectives of this subject are to enable students to: acquire an understanding of the nature of power semiconductor devices and their control and use in switch-mode; understand the arrangement and topology of the circuits in which switch-mode devices are used; appreciate the use of power electronic circuits in high-power applications such as motor drives; be aware of the electromagnetic interference problems associated with power electronic systems; use commercial software for the rigorous circuit analysis of real power electronic systems; analyse and design circuits to meet certain specifications; and fabricate basic power electronic circuits such as a chopper.
-Topics include: topology and switching characteristics for IGBT, MOSFET, GTO, Thyristor and other devices; gate drive circuit requirements; power conversion circuits including DC-DC choppers, AC-DC controlled rectifiers, and DC-AC inverters; pulse-width modulation techniques; snubbers and thermal design for power devices; voltage and current controlled inverters; applications such as switch-mode power supplies, DC drives, AC drives, UPS systems, HVDC; recent advances in device technology; control techniques; and EMC and electromagnetic interference.
+Power electronics is an enabling technology which manages and converts electric power from one form and level to another.
+Applications of power electronics are vast such as motor drives, renewable electrical energy systems, battery chargers, energy storage systems, data and communication centres, uninterruptible power supplies (UPS) and HVDC.
+The objectives of this studio are to enable students to apply the nature of power semiconductor devices and their control and use in switch-mode power supply; evaluate the arrangement and topology of the circuits in which switch-mode devices are used; analyse the use of power electronic circuits in high-power applications such as motor drives and power systems; be aware of the electromagnetic interference problems associated with power electronic systems; use commercial software for the rigorous circuit analysis of real power electronic systems; analyse and design circuits to meet certain specifications and standards; and develop basic power electronic circuits and apply them for motor drive applications.

 Autumn session, City campus